dvsa/vol-uri-constructor/README.md

 # URL Constructor

-This library handles creating environment specific URIs.
+This library handles creating environment specific URLs.
 It is intended to be used for test automation for initial page load.

 ## Code Example
 How to construct a URL for the external web-app on production environment